Saturday 18th August 2018

 Scorer: Joe Smith 2.

-Coleman: Paul Hathaway, Joe Cole, Matt Jackson, Rob Evans, Guy Clarke, Danny Tymon, Ryan Edmunds, Joe Smith, George Washbourne (Matt Gardner), Reece Leek (Gio Dainty), Josh Webb (Liam Molesworth).
+Coleman: Paul Hathaway, Joe Cole, Matt Jackson, Rob Evans, Guy Clark, Danny Tymon, Ryan Edmunds, Joe Smith, George Washbourne (Matt Gardner), Reece Leek (Gio Dainty), Josh Webb (Liam Molesworth).
 Subs not used Drew Ricketts, Connor Doyle.

 Moles: Nick Bennion, Luke Cray, Temi Oladejo, Jordan Jenkins, Craig Carby (Austin Schofield), Lewis Stratford, Adam Morris, Carl Tappin (Alfie Touceda), Aaron King, Ryan Ward, Mohab Madkour (Bruno Brito).
 Subs not used Josh Williams, Ashley Jenkins.